Libvirt¶

 virsh reboot <guestname>

-The state of virtual machines can be saved to a file in order to be restored later.
-The following will save the virtual machine state into a file named according to the date:
+Save the state of virtual machines to a file to restore later.
+The following command saves the virtual machine state into a file:

 virsh save <guestname> save-my.state